 This graduate level programme unravels urban cycling from a critical and interdisciplinary perspective.
 We draw on historical and current events and thinking and engage with top Dutch and international experts and leaders.
-Students learn a host of essential skills that support meaningful understanding, developing and fostering of cycling cities.
+Students learn a variety of essential skills that support meaningful understanding, developing and fostering of cycling cities.

-|Academic dates:||16 June - 4 July 2019|
+|Academic dates:||28 June - 16 July 2020|

-|Housing dates:||14 June - 5 July 2019|
+|Housing dates:||26 June - 17 July 2020|

-|Housing fee:||€ 600 and € 75 refundable deposit.
+|Housing fee:||€ 600 for a private room with private facilities and a € 75 refundable deposit.
 For more information, see Housing and practical matters.|

 |Credits:||6 European Credits|

-|Who is this programme for?||For academics and professionals with a background related to cycling.
-Participants must have a Bachelor's degree (minimum) and have experience working in a related field.|
+|Who is this programme for?||For academics and professionals with a background related to urban planning.
+All participants must completed their Bachelor's degree (minimum) and have experience working in a related field.|

 Together we examine the impacts of history, policy, infrastructure, planning, and culture within the context of urban cycling in the Netherlands.
 Next to this, the programme invites students to bring and share their personal views and experiences on cycling cities.
 As the world’s cycling capital, Amsterdam offers a premier environment for engaging with all of this.